-By using metrics tied to both operational and financial performance, as shown in the charts above, our executives' annual compensation can vary considerably depending on our actual performance in any period.
+By using metrics tied to both operational and financial performance with goals set that are challenging in the context of past and anticipated future performance, as shown in the charts above, our executives' annual compensation can vary considerably depending on our actual performance in any period.
 This is what we refer to as the "at risk" component of our executives' compensation.

-Each year our compensation committee reviews and establishes a threshold, target, and maximum performance level for each of our short- and long-term incentive plan goals.
+Each year our compensation committee establishes a threshold, target, and maximum performance level for each of our short- and long-term incentive plan goals.
 The compensation committee seeks to establish performance levels each year that assure the goals are realistic enough to be achievable yet difficult enough to incentivize outstanding performance.
-For our two shortterm incentive operational goals of customer satisfaction and service reliability, we have either maintained or increased the target performance levels each year since the operational goals were first adopted in 2006.
-For our short-term incentive financial goal of consolidated net income (net income attributable to IDACORP), we have increased the target performance level significantly, from a target of \$82 million in 2007 to \$188 million in 2015.
-For our long-term incentive goal of CEPS, we have also increased the target performance level significantly, from \$6.20 for the 2007-2009 performance period to \$11.50 for the 2015-2017 performance period.
-Our other long-term incentive goal, TSR, is a relative goal and thus we have not increased the target performance level for that goal, which for 2015 grants continued to require 55th percentile performance versus our total shareholder return comparison group in order to be earned at target.
+For our two short-term incentive operational goals of customer satisfaction and service reliability, we have either maintained or increased the target performance levels each year since the operational goals were first adopted in 2006.
+For our short-term incentive financial goal of adjusted consolidated net income (net income attributable to IDACORP), we have increased the target performance level significantly, from a target of \$82 million in 2007 to \$192 million in 2017.
+See "Short-Term Incentive Compensation" below in this Compensation Discussion and Analysis for a discussion of the methodology for our determination of adjusted consolidated net income for short-term incentive purposes, which we changed in 2016.

+For our long-term incentive goal of CEPS, we have also increased the target performance level significantly, from \$6.20 for the 2007-2009 performance period to \$12.00 for the 2017-2019 performance period.
+Our other long-term incentive goal, TSR, is a relative goal, which, for grants made in 2017, continued to require 55th percentile performance versus our total shareholder return comparison group in order to be earned at target.

 In connection with its annual review of executive compensation, our compensation committee reviews the correlation between our executives' historical compensation and our historical performance.
-We believe that one of the primary metrics of importance to our shareholders is TSR, which is reflective of both capital gains and dividends.
+We believe that one of the primary metrics of importance to our shareholders is TSR, which is reflective of both share price growth and dividends.
 The graph below shows the correlation between our CEO's actual compensation as described in the graph and TSR.
-For 2009 through 2013, the graph reflects our former CEO's compensation and, for 2014 and 2015, the graph reflects Mr. Anderson's compensation, as he was our CEO during most of 2014 and during the entirety of 2015.

-We believe that earnings per share is also a metric of importance to our shareholders, and it is a factor used in determining both short- and long-term incentive compensation.
-The graph below also shows the correlation between diluted earnings per share (as adjusted following adoption of Accounting Standards Update 2014-01 in 2013) and our CEO's actual compensation as described in the graph.
-Again, the compensation shown for 2009 through 2013 is for our former CEO and the compensation shown for 2014 and 2015 is for Mr. Anderson, our current CEO.
+We believe that earnings per share is also a metric of importance to our shareholders, and it is a factor used in determining long-term incentive compensation.
+The graph below also shows the correlation between diluted earnings per share and our CEO's actual compensation as described in the graph.